A Codependent Relationship:

 Out of millions of people who are suffering from diabetes, 80% of them are found to be obese.
 This provides a link between the obesity and diabetes.
 If the reason for such disease can be found then people can take better precautions to avoid the same.

 When people become overweight, they face various problems including the one like failure to maintain a proper glucose level.
-The body becomes resistant to insulin.
-If someone is suffering from diabetes then they are required to take external insulin in order to control the glucose level in the blood.
-And if diabetes is not there then out of the prolonged exposure to insulin resistance may lead to diabetes.
+The body becomes resistant to hormones produced by the pancreas.
+If someone is suffering from diabetes then they are required to ant diabetics in order to control the glucose level in the blood.
+And if diabetes is not there then out of the prolonged exposure to hormonal resistance may lead to diabetes.

-Weight gain becomes popular among people who take insulin regularly.
-The reason for this is that as more insulin gets into the body, the cells start absorbing more body glucose instead of excreting the same.
+Weight gain becomes popular among people who take anti diabetics regularly.
+The reason for this is that as more anti diabetics gets into the body, the cells start absorbing more body glucose instead of excreting the same.
 The absorbed fat gradually turns into fat.
-This is one of the connecting links between weight gain and insulin.
+This is one of the connecting links between weight gain and pancreatic hormone.

 The diabetic patients are required to maintain their diet as advised by doctors.
-Else, they might go on putting on weights after taking the insulin doses.
+Else, they might go on putting on weights.
 Hence, the other source of glucose in the blood has to be maintained.

-Once one starts taking insulin their body does not require the same quantity of food.
+Gradually, their body does not require the same quantity of food.
 As the body will be utilizing the food without wasting it, the body should be accustomed to consume less than usual.
-It can be hoped that after modifying the diet people are expected to reduce their weight gain, as associated with the insulin intake.
+It can be hoped that after modifying the diet people are expected to reduce their weight gain.
 So, it is essential for the diabetic patients to monitor their glucose level regularly as recommended by the doctor.

 Are There New Treatments for Diabetes and Obesity?